 Recruiter software allows users to easily post job advertisements on multiple job boards simultaneously.
 This not only saves time and effort but also increases the chances of finding the right candidate by reaching a wider audience.
 Integrations can be done directly or through an intermediary application.
 For example, Ciphr’s iRecruit allows for integration with services from partners such as Talent.com and Broadbean.

 ‘Blind’ recruitment can help organisations ensure their hiring processes are fair and less subject to bias.
 Some recruitment software (such as Ciphr iRecruit) removes personal information such as name, age and gender from candidates’ applications, reducing the likelihood of unconscious bias affecting the decision-making process.
 As a result, recruiters and hiring managers can evaluate candidates based on their qualifications, experience and skills alone, making it more likely for applicants to be hired on merit.

 ‘Blind’ recruitment contributes to a more diverse and inclusive workforce, as candidates from all backgrounds are given an equal opportunity to be considered for the role.
 By leveraging this feature, organisations can not only improve their hiring process but also enhance their reputation and appeal to a wider pool of candidates.

 6. Integration with right to work and background checks

-Recruitment screening software that integrates with right to work and DBS or other background check services allows recruiters and hiring managers to screen candidates before making an offer or make the offer conditional on passing said checks.
+HR and recruitment software that integrates with right to work and DBS or other background checks services allows recruiters and hiring managers to screen candidates before making an offer or make the offer conditional on passing said checks.
 This helps ensure that the applicant complies with legal requirements, such as the right to work in the UK.
 This feature can also improve the candidate experience – they won’t have to submit additional paperwork or undergo a lengthy screening process, potentially meaning they’ll be able to start their career with you sooner.

 Use recruitment screening software to find the right talent for your organisation